 Ruxolitinib (By mouth)

-Treats myelofibrosis, polycythemia vera, and acute graft-versus-host disease (GVHD).
+Treats myelofibrosis, polycythemia vera, and acute and chronic graft-versus-host disease (GVHD).

 JakafiThere may be other brand names for this medicine.